abam-iksde/chartyr/README.md

 A simple HTML/JavaScript graph drawing tool.

--- controls
+-- controls:

 Drag with mouse to move to move view in graph.
 Use mouse wheel to zoom in/out on graph.
 Zooming with 'X' or 'Y' keys held down stretches the graph in a single axis.
 Graph can be saved as image like any HTML canvas.

--- mathematic functions available
+-- mathematic functions available:

 - sin
 - cos
 - log